sayanlp99/bits_notes/sem2/fullstack/fullstack.md

 ### Client-Side and Server-Side in Web Communication

 #### **Client-Side**
-- **Definition**: The client-side refers to operations that are performed by the user’s device (browser, mobile app) when interacting with a server.
+- **Definition**: The client-side refers to operations that are performed by the user's device (browser, mobile app) when interacting with a server.
 - **Key Characteristics**:
   - The **client-side application** (e.g., frontend like React JS or AngularJS) sends requests to the server via HTTP protocols.
   - The **client-side** often cannot directly implement advanced techniques like Webhooks because they require a server to handle incoming HTTP POST requests.